webrecorder/specs/wacz-ipfs/latest/index.md

 TODO: Diagram of directory structure within WACZ with the files usually added by WebRecorder tools

-We take advantage of this by reading the metadata from the WACZ and WARC files and creating additional chunking boundries at the boundries of individual files within the WARC file.
+We take advantage of this by reading the metadata from the WACZ and WARC files and creating additional chunking boundaries at the boundaries of individual files within the WARC file.

 TODO: Diagram of WACZ IPLD structure.
-Show ranges of zip files and the end directory structure, make boxes around IPLD boundries with labels.
+Show ranges of zip files and the end directory structure, make boxes around IPLD boundaries with labels.

-Due to how UnixFS file DAGs can be nested indefinately, we can build up the merkle DAG for the WARC file separately and embed it into the DAG of the ZIP file itself.
+Due to how UnixFS file DAGs can be nested indefinitely, we can build up the Merkle DAG for the WARC file separately and embed it into the DAG of the ZIP file itself.

 Once a file has been chunked, any resources that have the same data within the archive or within other archives will get deduplicated at the storage / loading layer.